dcao/website/blog/2026-06-06--digital-ideas/index.md

 truth.  ^[Shoutout to Jasmine for this insight on the purpose of _reading the canon_.
 One insight discussion we had was that the point of reading the canon also isn't necessarily because we like the canon, but because we want to be able to be precise in deconstructing or critiquing the canon.]
+Often times, this means being willing to do the work even when it's unpopular or illegible in your own discipline.
+Several of the speakers we had expressed that during their early academic careers, folks would advise them not to do the work that has now defined their careers.

 Up to this point, I've realized I haven't fully taken myself seriously as an academic.
 Part of that is because I haven't taken computer science seriously as